-• If you are picking up an AS student from Lisa's class or Elementary:

-- Park in the top parking lot and go to the After School playground gate (if picking up a student in Lisa's class or Shannon's class) or go to the Elementary playground gate at the bottom of the stairs (if picking up a student in Susannah's class or Melissa's class).
-Please look for signage so you know where to go. - Ring the bell next to the gate and wait for a staff member to acknowledge you and bring your child(ren) out.
+- If you are picking up an AS student from Lisa's class or Elementary: - Park in the top parking lot and, if your child is in Lisa's class, go to the After School playground gate.
+If your child is in Elementary, go to the Elementary playground gate at the bottom of the stairs.
+Please look for signage so you know where to go. - Ring the bell next to either gate and wait for a staff member to acknowledge you and bring your child(ren) out.
 If the staff do not respond after a few moments, please call the school phone number (919-489-9045). - We ask that all parents/guardians picking up their After School student(s) wear a face covering and maintain social distancing when on campus. - If you are picking up an AS student from Betsy's or Denise's class: - Park in the lower parking area and walk to the dismissal shelter gate.
 Please look for signage so you know where to go. - Ring the bell next to the gate and wait for a staff member to acknowledge you and bring your child(ren) out.
 If the staff do not respond after a few moments, please call the school phone number (919-489-9045). - We ask that all parents/guardians picking up their After School student(s) wear a face covering and maintain social distancing when on campus.